Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 **`NOTE`** Additional arguments are available to control the behavior of the `management-nodes-rollout` stage, for example `--limit-management-rollout` and `-cmrp`.
 See the
 [`management-nodes-rollout` stage documentation](../stages/management_nodes_rollout.md) for details and adjust the examples below if necessary.

 **`IMPORTANT`** There is a different procedure for `management-nodes-rollout` depending on whether or not CSM is being upgraded.
-The two procedures differ in the handling of NCN storage nodes and NCN master nodes.
-If CSM is not being upgraded, then NCN storage nodes and NCN master nodes will not be upgraded with new images and will be updated by the CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md) only.
-If CSM is being upgraded, the NCN storage nodes and NCN master nodes will be upgraded with new images and the new CFS configuration.
-Both procedures use the same steps for rebuilding/upgrading NCN worker nodes.
+The two procedures differ in the handling of NCN master nodes.
+If CSM is not being upgraded, then NCN master nodes will not be upgraded with new images and will be updated by the CFS configuration created in [update-cfs-config](../stages/update_cfs_config.md) only.
+If CSM is being upgraded, the NCN master nodes will be upgraded with new images and the new CFS configuration.
+Both procedures use the same steps for rebuilding/upgrading NCN worker nodes and personalizing NCN storage nodes.
 Select **one** of the following procedures based on whether or not CSM is being upgraded:

 - [`management-nodes-rollout` with CSM upgrade](#31-management-nodes-rollout-with-csm-upgrade)